 Compass Card – If you are having difficulty with the upassbc.translink.ca website, the Compass Card itself, or are unsure of how the system works, please check out askcompass.ca for the answers to many common questions!

 If you have a question that hasn’t been answered, please feel free to email us at firstname.lastname@example.org.

-See the U-Pass Program Details page for information on eligibility and the very limited opt-out criteria.
+See the U-Pass Program Details page for more information.

 Great!
 We’d love to hear from you!